 Reps need to be able to see certain data on a daily basis, such as their progress to date against quota, how many deals they have in their pipelines at which stages, and what tasks they need to complete.
 Similarly, managers and leaders need to be able to view these categories for the aggregated sales team.
 Evaluate this function based on visual appeal and simplicity.

 4. Task Management

 A rep who has to toggle back and forth between several different systems to view and complete their daily tasks is not a happy rep. CRM systems that include task management capabilities streamline salespeople's day-to-day workflow, and help them keep on top of their follow up.

 5. Content Repository

-According to Docurated's State of Sales Productivity 2015 study, salespeople spend 31% of their time hunting for or creating content.
+Salespeople spend a lot of time hunting for sales enablement content.
 If that doesn't strike some fear into your heart, I don't know what would.
 To cut back on wasted time searching for content, look for a CRM system with an embedded content repository.
 Not only can sales reps save the collateral they send to prospects most frequently in an easy-to-locate place, they can also file away customizable email templates so they're not reinventing the wheel with each new contact.

 6. Automated Data Capture

 One of the primary reasons companies decide to adopt a CRM is to keep better track of customer and prospect touches.
 But beware: Many CRM applications require that sales reps copy and paste their emails into the system, or upload call recordings.
 And these extra steps can become maddening for salespeople making 50 or 100 calls every single day.